futzu/SCTE35_threefive/FastStart.md

 ### Up and Running in Less Than 7 Seconds.

-* Requires python3 and curl.
+* Requires curl, pip3, and python3.

 #### Step One of Two